NSLS-II/sirepo-bluesky/README.rst

 Use a simulated Sirepo Flyer to run multiple simulations
 --------------------------------------------------------

-- This section is based on the Young's Double Slit Experiment that can be found in the wavefront propagation folder on the SRW simulations section
+- This section is based on the Young's Double Slit Experiment Sirepo example that can be found in the wavefront propagation folder on the SRW simulations section

 - Open the simulation and grab the new UID (the last 8 alphanumeric symbols)

-- Start ``iPython`` and run the following:
+- Start ``ipython`` and run the following:

 .. code:: py

-    %run -i examples/prepare_flyer_env
+    %run -i examples/prepare_flyer_env.py
     import bluesky.plans as bp
     import sirepo_bluesky.sirepo_flyer as sf